Bringing your child to visit a very ill sibling

 - Show your child a picture of the ill sibling in their hospital room.

-- Talk with your child about what the child will see.
-Thechild may see tubes, machines that monitor vital signs, and other medical equipment.
+- Talk with your child about what they will see.
+This may include tubes, machines that monitor vital signs, and other medical equipment.

-- Bring your child to a sibling support group.
+- Bring your child to a sibling support group, if there is one available.

 - Have your child draw a picture or leave a gift for their ill sibling.